Frances17/Tutorials/Notebook.markdown

 API.createClient
 ```

 Notice that as you start working, the Notebook prompts you with several autocomplete options.
-Use the RAML definition hosted at DropBox for Instagram.
+For this example, use the RAML definition hosted at DropBox for Instagram.

 ```
 API.createClient('instagram', 'https://dl.dropboxusercontent.com/u/3537856/instagram-v1/api-single.yml');